 We actively encourage pupils with SEND to participate in all aspects of the school curriculum, as widely as all other pupils.
-This includes our regular attendance at cluster sporting events and extra-curricular clubs, participating in residential visits and in community events and performances.
+This includes our regular attendance at cluster sporting events and extra-curricular clubs, participating in residential visits and in community events and performances and support will be put in place to ensure your child can access these activities regardless of their needs, ethnicity, gender or ability.